sparkfun/SparkFun_Thing_Plus_NORA-W306/docs/hardware_overview.md

 !!! note
     While the u-blox integration manual may have pins highlighted to show additional functionality, there are some that are not supported in the Realtek's Arduino core.
-Some of these features that are not supported in the Arduino core include I2S, IR, and RTC.
+Some of these features that are not supported in the Arduino core include SDIO, I2S, IR, and RTC.